subbu-31/nifty-short-premium-lab/README.md

     F --> G[Report]
 ```

+## What runs without data

+'make test' includes a multi-session synthetic fixture ('tests/fixtures/synthetic_chain.py') that drives the backtest engine across 71 fabricated expiries with a known realized vol and a separately controlled implied vol. It verifies delta targeting, IV round-trip, the sign of the response to a volatility premium, cost-drag ordering between structures, and a no-look-ahead probe.
+It reproduces none of the findings below — those need real chains — but it proves the machinery that produced them behaves as described.

 | Stage | Does | Code |
 |---|---|---|
 | Data | Ingest + normalize option chain, VIX, futures.
 Unit conversion happens once, here. | `pipeline/data/` |